broadinstitute/warp/pipelines/skylab/smartseq2_multisample/MultiSampleSmartSeq2.changelog.md

 # 2.2.20
 2023-03-27 (Date of Last Commit)

 * SlideSeq-specific and Optimus-specific changes to Metrics.wdl.
-This change does not affect the MultiSmartSeq2 pipeline.
+This change does not affect the MultiSmartSeq2 pipeline

 # 2.2.19
 2023-03-15 (Date of Last Commit)